Use of AYUSH systems of medicine as preventive healthcare

 Health care system in India has many dimensions.
 It can be public or private.
 The public health care delivery system has a three-tier structure: primary, secondary, and tertiary.
 The primary tier is meant for the vast majority of rural mass.
 It comprises three types of health care institutions (ascending order of hierarchy): Sub Health Centre (SHC), Primary Health Centre (PHC), and Community Health Centre (CHC).
 The secondary tier consists of Sub-divisional and district hospitals.
 The tertiary tier includes sophisticated services provided by the super-specialists at medical colleges and specialised hospitals.
 However, the primary health care system is under transition with the implementation of National Health Mission (NHM) with its two Sub-Missions: The National Rural Health Mission (NRHM) and The National Urban Health Mission (NUHM).
 Thanks to these, primary health care services have been extended to the urban areas, and strengthening of Sub Health Centres and Primary Health Centres are being done by converting them into Health and Wellness Centres to deliver comprehensive primary health care services through these centres in the phased manner.
 In regard to private care, there has been a recent boom in the sector with the emergence of numerous hospitals, clinics and diagnostic centres.
 However, private sources of care are very uneven in both quantity and quality and with respect to systems of medicine.
 But their presence is parallel to the public health care system.
 Health care can also be classified into curative care and preventive care.
 This write up focuses on the latter.

 The objective of creating this webpage is to share my personal instances and experiences with some of the systems of health care under AYUSH and consequently increase awareness on the use of such health care among common mass on preventive care.
 Although, I would like to reach common mass, I do not want to reach them directly – rather I prefer to reach them through health care professionals, managers, entrepreneurs (manufacturers of drugs/food items under AYUSH), policy makers as stated above.
 For curative care (preventive care as well) one may seek advice from medical professionals of respective health care system under AYUSH or else directly and utilise care.
 I do not influence anyone to imitate the same what I did in my cases.
 If someone is not feeling well, please contact medical professionals accordingly.
-However, just to note that, in India, there are six different official systems of medicine: Allopathy, Ayurveda, Yoga and Naturopathy, Unani, Siddha and Homoeopathy.
+However, just to note that, in India, there are seven different official systems of medicine: Allopathy, Ayurveda, Yoga and Naturopathy, Unani, Siddha, Sowa Rigpa and Homoeopathy.

 For the sake of common readers (of our Country), I would like to make it clear that in everyday life, we often use the term ‘medicine’ in lieu of ‘drug’, which is not correct.
 For example, in our locality, by purchasing a paracetamol tablet, it is often said that a medicine for fever is purchased.
 However, the correct version is that – a drug for fever is purchased.
 A tablet is a drug.
 Medicine means system of medicine, such as Allopathy, Ayurveda, Homeopathy etc. It also true that the term ‘drug’ is not always applicable for all the systems.
 In everyday life, we deal mostly with herbs and/or spices (or foodstuff), which are not drugs in true sense of the term.
 For example, even when turmeric powder is available in the form of tablet, culturally, we will not be able to consider it as drug.